Widge-5/Sinden_RPi_Emus/README.md

 - extract the file `flycast_libretro.so` from the zip and place it in a folder called `/opt/retropie/libretrocores/lr-flycast-flyinghead` on your Raspberry Pi (you may need root permissions to do this).
 - edit the file `/opt/retropie/configs/dreamcast/emulators.cfg` to add the following entry (note this is one line of plain text) :
 - `lr-flycast-flyinghead = "/opt/retropie/emulators/retroarch/bin/retroarch -L /opt/retropie/libretrocores/lr-flycast-flyinghead/flycast_libretro.so </dev/null --config /opt/retropie/configs/dreamcast/retroarch.cfg %ROM%"`
-- The next time you launch a rom from the _dreamcast group_, this core will be one of the options available via runcommand.
+- The next time you launch a rom from the _Dreamcast_ group, this core will be one of the options available via runcommand.

 **lr-flycast-mazan**